 A lot of people have been conditioned to detest customer service phone calls.
-It's almost a rite of passage in our society to phone in to a company hotline and be treated to a half an hour of annoying waiting music before getting the chance to speak with a representative—who may not even be able to help.
+It's almost a rite of passage in our society to phone into a company hotline and be treated to a half an hour of annoying waiting music before getting the chance to speak with a representative—who may not even be able to help.

-Thus, when it comes to the prospect of making an auto insurance claim, many drivers aren't exactly jazzed to be calling in to their insurers.
+Thus, when it comes to the prospect of making an auto insurance claim, many drivers aren't exactly jazzed to be calling their insurers.
 But if they have an app, they probably won't have to.
 Pretty much every auto insurance app gives policyholders the option to submit their claims online.
 It's certainly a nice luxury to have.

 2. Make quick policy changes

-In the same vein as the previous benefit, insurance apps make it really easy for drivers to make minor changes to their policies, without having to come into an office or make the dreaded phone call.
+In the same vein as the previous benefit, insurance apps make it easy for drivers to make minor changes to their policies, without having to come into an office or make the dreaded phone call.
 Whether it's a billing change, something to do with driving/vehicle specifics, notifying the company of a new driver on the plan, or anything else that might need adjusting, that can be done via the app.
 No hassle, just a quick electronic entry.

 3. Analyze your driving habits